pcamus/pymath/Derivatives/der_lim/README.md

-## Differnt ways to calculate derivates at a point.
+## Different ways for calculating derivatives at a point.

 In the [der_pt.py](der_pt.py) program we use several methods to calculate the derivative of a funtion at a point: